nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Are you sure you want to change ingredient name from 'chicken' to 'chicken breast'?
-Type y for Yes and n for No.
+Are you sure you want to change the ingredient name from 'chicken' to 'chicken breast'?
+Please type 'y'/'yes' to confirm, or 'n'/'no' to disregard:
 ____________________________________________________________
 ```